MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **setting_properties** - Tracks properties relation to setting action detailed below:
    - **alternate_app_icon_setting** - the selected alternate app icon (light, dark)
+   - **app_lock_state** – indicates whether user turned on/off/disabled the App Lock feature in settings
    - **auth_type** - indicates the back-end authentication type allowing us to know if there is an issue with a particular account type
    - **badge_count_state** - indicates what type of badge count the user has asked for that is, no badges, focused inbox only, etc.
    - **changed_folder** - determines whether this action was archived, scheduled, or another action.
    - **contacts_sort_by** – tracks whether the contacts are sorted by first name or last name
    - **delete_scope** - tracks whether this action was related to deleting someone just on this device or on all devices, if applicable.
+   - **density_setting** - the message list density mode selected by the user
   - **enabled_state** - whether state related to the action is enabled
   - **fab_tap_behavior** – the selected tap behavior (single press or tap & hold) for the floating action button we have on our main screens to compose an email, create an event, etc.
   - **in_app_language** - the selected in-app language, string type (default, en-US, fa, ru etc.)